-I'm a New England native who loves coffee, dragons, reading, writing, webcomics (especially Homestuck), gaming (especially The Legend of Zelda, Phoenix Wright: Ace Attorney, and Resident Evil), and many other fine pursuits.
+I'm a New England native who loves coffee, dragons, reading, writing, webcomics (especially Homestuck), gaming (especially The Legend of Zelda, Ace Attorney, and Resident Evil), and many other fine pursuits.

-For reblogs you can expect to see Homestuck, Adventure Time, Gravity Falls, Regular Show, Madoka, Soul Eater, OFF, Attack on Titan, Zelda, Ace Attorney, Fullmetal Alchemist, music, and random pretty pictures.
+For reblogs you can expect to see Homestuck, Attack on Titan, Zelda, Ace Attorney, Fullmetal Alchemist, Wicked (the musical), music, and random pretty pictures.
 You can also expect the occasional text post about my life as an extrovert who lives in the middle of a huge ass forest.

 I am an amateur VA on YouTube, and here on Tumblr.
 I mostly voice Terezi Pyrope (and Latula Pyrope) from Homestuck, but I have also voiced other characters for both fan and original projects.
 Check out my voice acting tag or Youtube channel if you want to hear some of my work!

 And yes, I am the person behind 4SK T3R3Z1 VO1C3!

 In light of recent updates, I feel that it’s time for me to write some major character analysis.
 Don’t expect anything earth-shattering from me right now.
 I’m running on next to no sleep, and I’m basically doing this to distract myself from feeling tired!